isomerpages/moe-ast/index.md

             url: ""
   - infobar:
       title: WELCOME
-      description: For more information on the different Academies
+      description: For more information on the different Academies and Language centres
       button: Click here
       url: /faq/
   - infopic: